jD2R/palindrome-checker/README.md

 # palindrome-checker
-Takes a string and returns a boolean representing if the string is a palindrome or not.
+ - Takes a string and returns a boolean representing if the string is a palindrome or not.
+ - Credit to [@thelegendski](https://github.com/thelegendski) for simplifying the string stripping method.